Minor cabinet reshuffle in Anambra – The Sun Nigeria

 Eziomume Solomon, Nnewi

-Governor Willie Obiano of Anambra state on Thursday, announced some changes in the state executive council.
+Governor Willie Obiano of Anambra State on Thursday announced changes to the state executive council.

-It said also that Afam Mbanefo, former Commissioner for Youth Entrepreneurship and Creative Economy, now moves to the Ministry of Transport; even as the former Commissioner for Transport, Christian Madubuko; now goes to the Ministry of Culture, Diaspora and Indigenous Artwork.
+It said also that Afam Mbanefo, former Commissioner for Youth Entrepreneurship and Creative Economy, will now be heading the Ministry of Transport, while the former Commissioner for Transport, Christian Madubuko has been reassigned to the Ministry of Culture, Diaspora and Indigenous Artwork.

-Obiano urged the commissioners to be steadfast in working and bringing results to the Anambra State government, and never to allow their personal engagements derail them from their official assignments.
+Governor Obiano urged the commissioners to be steadfast in working and bringing results to the Anambra State Government and to never allow their personal engagements derail them from their official assignments.

-“The state government is giving you these new assignments with the firm belief that you will deliver results.
-All we want from you, in your new designations, is result.
+‘The state government is giving you these new assignments with the firm belief that you will deliver results.
+All we want from you, in your new designations, is results,’ he said.

 Leave a Reply